-Template Method aims to define the skeleton of an algorithm via an operation, transferring some steps to the subclasses, which have the power to redefine the characteristics of the algorithm without changing the algorithm structure [9].
+Template Method aims to define the skeleton of an algorithm via an operation, transferring some steps to the subclasses, which have the power to redefine the characteristics of the algorithm without changing the algorithm structure [10].
 That is, this pattern uses a modular structure, in which the various behaviors of an object are modeled in the subclasses and assigned to the object via polymorphism.
 The advantage of this implementation is the reduction of complexity in the super class, since definitions via conditional structures such as if, else, and switches are replaced by polymorphism.
 However, using this pattern requires careful attention to avoid assigning many responsibilities to the templates and also to the super class.

-The manual inspection in the classes that presented cooccurrence of Template Method $\Rightarrow$ God Class indicated that a great amount of responsibilities were assigned to the classes containing the template method.
-It was observed that the templates methods refer to the definition of the behavior of the object, implemented in the subclasses.
-In some classes, the implementation of behavior has a high complexity.
-This generates an overload of tasks in the templates methods, contributing with the occurrence of Long Method in some cases.
+The manual inspection in the classes that presented Template Method $\Rightarrow$ God Class co-occurrence indicated that a great amount of responsibilities were assigned to the classes containing the template method.
+We observed that the templates methods refer to the definition of the object behavior, implemented in the subclasses.
+In some classes, the behavior implementation has a high complexity.
+This generates task overload in the templates methods, contributing with the Long Method occurrence in some cases.
 In addition, a high number of dependencies has been observed in super classes that implements a Template Method.
-Several objects are instantiated in such implementations, elevating the coupling of these classes, and small tasks are passed on to them.
-In these classes there are an intense amount of getter methods that make use of few attributes.
+Several objects are instantiated in such implementations, elevating the coupling of these classes, and small tasks are passed to them.
+For instance, Figure 6 shows a class diagram of an Template Method instance identified in the Webmail system.
+The Storage class plays the AbstractClass role on the design pattern and contains the template methods.
+The initConfigKeys(), setConfig(), getUserData(), setUserData(), deleteUserData(), setVirtualDomain() and save() methods are the template methods existing within the Storage class.